 Start Loading up on Carbs

-Carbs are on the top of the list because of their relative high significance.
-The cells of our body burn glucose for instant energy and that's why it is considered as one of the best sources for the production of energy.
+Carbs are at the top of the list because of their relatively high significance.
+The cells of our body burn glucose for instant energy and that’s why it is considered one of the best sources for the production of energy.
 Professional trainers recommend that racers should start consuming carb-loaded sources such as grains, white bread, rice, potatoes and more a few days before the final day.

 Reduce your Caffeine Intake

-People addicted to coffee and other caffeine sources should keep this tip in mind that a day or two before the race, they should bring their caffeine intake to a minimum.
-Caffeine is great for smaller workouts as it will give you body a boost both pysically and mentally.
-However once the caffeine has been used up your body will hit a low and you may feel tired and fatigued.
+People addicted to coffee and other caffeine sources should keep this tip in mind a day or two before the race, they should bring their caffeine intake to a minimum.
+Caffeine is great for smaller workouts as it will give your body a boost both physically and mentally.
+However, once the caffeine has been used up your body will hit a low and you may feel tired and fatigued.

 The Sodium Boost

 Whilst there is a lot of emphasis on food and drink, don’t forget that sodium is one of the most essential ions that the body requires all the time as it regulates the nervous system.
 Moreover, the fact that athletes lose 800 to 4000 milligrams of this ion each hour makes it even more necessary to consume enough of it, to avoid any breakdown due to a lack of sodium.

 Sodium can be found in a variety of places – salts, condiments, meat, fish, poultry and more.
 It’s worth checking the labels on your food and trying to increase your sodium intake to compensate for the loss experienced during the race.